Sony A850 versus Sony A77

 |Sony A900 (⇒ lft | rgt)||Full Frame||24.4||6048||4032||no||23.7||12.3||1431||79|

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Many modern cameras cannot only take still pictures, but also record videos.
 The A77 indeed provides for movie recording, while the A850 does not.
 The highest resolution format that the A77 can use is 1080/60p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the A77 has an electronic viewfinder (2359k dots), while the A850 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
-The table below summarizes some of the other core capabilities of the Sony A850 and Sony A77 in connection with corresponding information for a sample of similar cameras.
+The adjacent table lists some of the other core features of the Sony A850 and Sony A77 along with similar information for a selection of comparators.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Sony A850 (⇒ rgt)||optical||YES||3.0||922||fixed||no||8000||3.0||no||YES|